alistairjoelquinn/sn-typescript/README.md

 };
 ```

 Our final consideration in typing Redux, is typing useSelector and useDispatch.
-In order that these don't need to be typed every time they are used we can created custom hooks, and instead import these for using instead.
-These have been created in a file called hook.ts which lives in the redux directory.
+In order that these don't need to be typed every time they are used we can created custom hooks, and instead import these.
+They are located in a file called hooks.ts which lives in the redux directory.

 ```ts
 import { TypedUseSelectorHook, useDispatch, useSelector } from 'react-redux';